mr-ma/sip-eval/README.md

 OH+SROH+SC time to protect (protection process)
 --------------------------------------------------
 To compute average time it takes to protect bitcodes by OH+SROH and SC run ```measure-runtime.sh``` script which will run protection and also generate additional information for the time.
 Running ```measure-runtime.py``` will generate a table ```runtimes.tex``` in tex directory representing protection runtime data for the dataset programs.
 It also contains table for with mean, median and standard deviation for protection times.

-Run the whole experiment and dump data by executing: sh run-all.sh